 Eurofound has looked at trends and policies in relation to labour mobility in the EU, as well as the situation of posted workers in the Member States.

-A further study on approaches to the labour market integration of refugees and asylum seekers expands on existing research on the subject in response to the refugee crisis, updating information on leglisation, examining labour market integration and exploring the role of the social partners.
+This followed on from research on approaches to the labour market integration of refugees and asylum seekers carried out as an immediate response to the 2015 refugee crisis, updating information on legislation, examining labour market integration and exploring the role of the social partners.